 Call 404-580-7150 to make an appointment with her fantastic team today!

 Darlene holds a M.Ed. in professional counseling from the University of West Georgia.
 Darlene has experience working with addiction, crisis intervention, young adults with psychosis, and mood disorders.
 While she has over 5 years of practice working in the community and in-patient residential programs, her other areas of specialties include depression, trauma, and broken relationships.
+Darlene works with teens who are struggling with self-harming behaviors, depression. anxiety and school issues.
+Darlene works with clients with ADHD.
 Darlene utilizes compassion and evidence-based psychotherapy techniques to help individuals heal and improve their overall quality of life.
 Darlene is passionate in helping teens who suffer from depression and self-harming thoughts.
-Darlene is under supervision with Tara Towler Cumby LPC CPCS
+Darlene is under supervision with Tara Towler Cumby LPC CPCS.

 Diamond uses a therapeutic approach that centers around thoughts, emotions, boundaries, and empowerment.
 Her gentle nature fosters a collaborative relationship with clients, where all parties work together on an agreed upon goal.
 She implements a variety of techniques to help guide her client’s thought patterns in the right direction and build their comfort with identifying and discussing their emotions.

-Diamond is passionate about helping adults and adolescents struggling with depression, anxiety, relationship issues, family problems, work/life balance, career uncertainties, and healthy boundary-setting.
-Her specialties include anxiety, depression, and anger management.
+Diamond is passionate about helping adults and adolescents struggling with depression, anxiety, life balance, career uncertainties, and healthy boundary-setting.
+Her specialties include anxiety, depression, adhd, and anger management.
 Sessions with Diamond typically include evidence-based counseling, psychoeducation topics, community resources, therapeutic activities, and homework.
-Her goal is that all clients terminate therapy in a better place than they started it, with a stronger sense of meaning and a greater level of confidence.
+Diamond works with kids, teens and adults.

 Diamond is a professional counselor-in-training under the supervision of Tara Towler, MA, LCP, CPC.
 She earned a B.A. in Psychology from Spelman College and will graduate with a Master’s degree in Clinical Mental Health Counseling from Mercer University in December of 2022.
 Diamond is under the supervision of Tara Towler Cumby LPC CPCS and Tara is her director.

 Carla is a Licensed Associate Professional Counselor (APC) who enjoys working with individuals, groups, couples, and families.
 Carla specializes in working with dually diagnosed clients, addiction treatment, trauma therapy, grief and loss, disordered eating, and mood management.
+Carla has worked in the addiction community assisting client in recovery and understanding their addictions.
 Carla completed her schooling at Georgia State University, earning her Bachelor of Science in Psychology and Minoring in Music.
 Carla received her Master of Science in Counseling from the University of North Georgia.
 She is a Nationally Certified Counselor (NCC), a member of the American Counseling Association, and has completed Level 1 Training in Gottman Method Couples Therapy.
 Carla is currently working toward becoming a Certified Clinical Trauma Professional.
 She enjoys working from a family systems framework and using person-centered therapy, narrative therapy, reality therapy, dialectical behavior therapy (DBT), and cognitive behavioral therapy (CBT).
 She uses this framework when working with couples and clients recovering from addiction.

 Starting at 150 for couples